MaguetteD/NoiseModelling/Docs/Get_Started_Dev.rst

 #.
 Go to the official NoiseModelling repository: https://github.com/Universite-Gustave-Eiffel/NoiseModelling

 #.
-There are 4 main librairies:
+There are 4 main libraries:

     * ``noisemodelling-emission`` : to determine the noise emission
     * ``noisemodelling-jdbc`` : to connect NoiseModelling to a database